environmentalinformatics-marburg/tubedb/docs/_usage/build.md

 - `gradle _build_package_linux_windows`

-the build is distributed in subfolder `package`
+the build is then created in subfolder `package`

 `cd package`